curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

     _MipBias: 0.5
 ```

-##### Override shader configuration materials

-To configure the shader for all games, overriding the registered in CDL.

-Just save a `/configuration/materials.yaml` file with your configuration.

 ### CRT geometry

 If necessary, adjust the size and rotation of the CRT.

+> This doesn't changes the material (shader) but the object in the scene (CRT).

 ```yaml
   geometry:
     rotation: